 - Identify Internet safety issues and procedures for complying with acceptable use standards.

-Mastering Information Technology Basics
+Mastering Digital Technology Basics

-- Identify the classes of software associated with information systems.
+- Describe software associated with information systems.

 - Describe the evolution of the Internet and how it works.

-- Investigate current and future trends in information technology.
+- Investigate trends in digital technology.

 - Debate an ethical issue related to using computer and Internet technology.

-Using Computer Applications
+Using Digital Applications

 Investigating Computer Fundamentals